Beatty solutions of almost Golomb functional equations: The triple-nested equation

-Remark~\ref{rem:Nr_zero} singled out the family $r=s^{2}+1$, $s\ge 1$, as the values of~$r$ for which $N(r)=0$.
-This is exactly the family for which $c=1/\!\sqrt{r}$ has continued-fraction expansion $[0;s,\overline{2s}]$ of minimal period one, and the corresponding Ostrowski numeration is Fokkink's $m$-numeration with $m=2s$.
+Remark~\ref{rem:t_one} singled out the family $r=s^{2}+1$, $s\ge 1$, the boundary case $t=1$.
+This is exactly the family for which $c=1/\!\sqrt{r}$ has continued-fraction expansion $[0;s,\overline{2s}]$ of minimal period one, so its convergent denominators obey the recurrence $X_{n+1}=2s\,X_{n}+X_{n-1}$ of Fokkink's tower of parameter $h=2s$.
+The initial quotient~$s$ differs from the tower parameter, so the two numerations built on these denominators are not the same.
 The Pell tower ($s=1$) is the simplest case.
-Numerical exploration indicates that for every $s\ge 1$ the triple-nested identity admits a non-trivial interval of shifts.
-The endpoints and the associated defect structures for $s\ge 2$ are left for future work.
+For every $s\ge 2$ the order $r=s^{2}+1$ is a non-square, so its strong-equation interval~$J_{r}$ is non-degenerate (Theorem~\ref{thm:shift_interval}) and satisfies $J_{r}\subseteq W_{r}^{(2)}$ (Corollary~\ref{cor:chain}).
+The triple-nested equation therefore admits a non-trivial interval of shifts for every $s\ge 1$, equal to~$I$ when $s=1$ (Theorem~\ref{thm:interval}) and containing~$J_{r}$ when $s\ge 2$.
+The exact endpoints of $W_{r}^{(2)}$ and the associated defect structures for $s\ge 2$ are left for future work.